-- 1) Activate the Emergency Generator immediately and monitor it to see that it is working correctly. - 2) Ensure that all lights and Generator powered equipment is working. - 3) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT). - 4) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members. - Supplies located at: Reception behind desk - 5) Check fuel supply and activate procedure for delivery of additional fuel as needed. - Procedure for delivery of additional fuel: Use gas can with generator go to station and fill
+- 1) Activate the Emergency Generator immediately and monitor it to see that it is working correctly. - 2) Ensure that all lights and Generator powered equipment is working. - 3) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT). - 4) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members. - Supplies located at: Nurses stations - 5) Check fuel supply and activate procedure for delivery of additional fuel as needed. - Procedure for delivery of additional fuel: Contact Lambert Oil 416-531-1158